harishkumar642/ai-seo-research-playbook/README.md

 # AI-Powered SEO Content Production Research

+---

 ##  Objective
-This project aims to understand how SEO experts use AI and strategies to create and rank content.
+This project aims to understand how SEO experts use AI and modern strategies to create, optimize, and rank content effectively.

 ---

 ##  What I Did

 - Collected data from 10 SEO experts
 - Analyzed YouTube videos and LinkedIn posts
 - Used API to extract video transcripts
 - Organized all data in a structured GitHub repository
-- Identified key patterns and insights
+- Identified key SEO patterns and insights

 ---

 ##  Experts Covered

 - Neil Patel
 - Brian Dean
 - Ahrefs
-- Semrush
+- SEMrush
 - Julian Goldie
 - Matt Diggity
 - Gael Breton